Kaylaesmith1/jump2digital-hackathon/README.md

 The header includes a Rick logo that, on clicking, will take the reader to the Rick & Morty Wikipedia page in Catalan.

-Below the header is the search bar with a search field where the user can search characters by name, as well as 'Search' and 'Reset' buttons.
+Below the header is the search bar with a search field where the user can search characters by name and 'Reset' button.
+The search works in real-time; as a user writes a name, the search will update to show all characters matching that name.
+Conversely, deleting any letters will update the character cards shown.
+Though I feel a 'Search' button would be redundant, I decided to include a 'Reset' button to facilitate the user-experience and clear the field with just one click rather than having to hold down the delete key.

 The footer includes personal links to the creator's LinkedIn page and GitHub profile.
 The third link opens to a YouTube trailer of the Rick & Morty TV show.